LongQin1/02806SocialDataVisualization/README.md

     frameborder="0">
 </iframe>

-The above visualization clearly show four companies have finincially benefited from the way the marked have changed during COVID-19, as their accumulated changes are positive while others are negative.
-These companies are Yiling, Netflix, Amazon and Takeway.
-Yiling_Medicine is the one benefit most from COVID-19, during the past 4 months, the accumulated fluctuation is more than 100%.
-The accumulated increase for Netflix, Amazon and Justeat is 24.93%, 18.86% and 9.05%.
+The above visualization clearly shows that four companies have finincially benefited from the way the marked has changed during COVID-19, as their accumulated changes are positive.
+These companies are Yiling Medicine, Netflix, Amazon and Justeat.
+Yiling Medicine has benefited the most from COVID-19, as the accumulated fluctuation over the past four months is more than 100%.
+The accumulated increase for Netflix, Amazon and Justeat are still positive, but lower at 24.93%, 18.86% and 9.05%.

-In terms of the negative effects of COVID-19, airlines seemed to suffer most.
-There were accumulated drops of 64.23% and 29.92% separately for SAS and Ryan airline.
-Entertainment was the second most suffered industry.
+​    In terms of the negative effects of COVID-19, airlines seemed to suffer most.
+There were accumulated drops of 64.23% and 29.92%  for SAS and Ryan airline.
+The Entertainment industry appear to be the second most negativly affected industry.
 Disney lost 27.23% in total and Tivoli lost 9.54%.
-The performance of the food industry varied based on their categories, for example, the takeaway business thrived but restaurant like McDoload was affected.
-But maybe because most McDoload restaurants have their own take-away service, therefore they didn't suffer a lot by COVID-19 with a little drop of 2.91%.
+The performance of the food industry varied based on their categories, for example, the takeaway business Justeat thrived, but restaurants like McDoloads was affected.
+This could be because most McDoloads restaurants have their own take-away service, therefore they didn't suffer a lot by COVID-19 with a small drop of 2.91%.

 ### Details can be found [here](https://nbviewer.jupyter.org/github/LongQin1/02806SocialDataVisualization.github.io/blob/master/final%20project/Explainer%20notebook.ipynb)